mr-reinhard/easton-clothing/README.md

-# Project Web Easton Clothing Co.
+# Easton Clothing Co.
+> This brand exist because of the blessing of parent's and God!

 ## Teknologi
 1. **Frontend**